Aktorius/miriclereach-blog/content/devops/devops-transformation.md

 When you instrument the journey instead of the ceremony, the gaps become measurable.
 Value-stream timing, DORA, and SLOs translate “it feels slow” into numbers leaders can act on.
 In the metrics, it shows up like this:
 - **Lead time** measured in **weeks**, not hours.
 - **Deployment frequency** weekly/monthly for core services.
-- **Change failure rate** > **15%** or untracked; rollbacks are manual.
+- **Change failure rate** is greater than 15% or untracked; rollbacks are manual.
-- **Time to restore** depends on “who’s awake,” not runbooks and SLOs.
+- **Time to restore** depends on “who’s awake”, not runbooks and SLOs.
 - **WIP** is high; cycle time balloons at hand-offs (QA, security, CAB).

 Underneath those numbers are familiar causes.
 They’re not moral failings; they’re system design.
 The organisation manages risk with permission instead of **proof**, optimises for local efficiency instead of end-to-end flow, and buys tools before agreeing on the paved road they should enable.
 In practice, the roots are:
 - **Ownership stops at the repo.** Teams own code, not the **service**.
-Reliability, cost, and security sit “somewhere else.”
+Reliability, cost, and security sit “somewhere else”.
 - **Risk managed by ceremony.** Approvals simulate control but add latency; there’s no compensating **technical safety** (small batches, flags, canaries, auto-revert).
 - **Tooling before principles.** Buying a platform precedes defining the **paved road** and the outcomes it should optimise (flow, safety, cost).
 - **Invisible feedback.** Without SLIs/SLOs, you can’t tell if changes help or harm customers, so the safest path becomes “don’t change.”

 DevOps is not a team, stack, or migration project.
-It’s a **system of work** where the path from commit to customer is designed—**productised**—for small, reversible changes with clear ownership and continuous learning.
+It’s a **system of work** where the path from commit to customer is designed, **productised**, for small, reversible changes with clear ownership and continuous learning.
 Tools amplify whatever culture you already have: in a low-trust, approval-heavy system they create faster queues; in a high-ownership system they create faster flow.

 If you recognise your organisation in these symptoms, you’re not alone—and you’re not stuck.
 The fix isn’t “more YAML” or another committee; it’s re-shaping the system so **guardrails replace gatekeepers**, **Git is the source of truth**, and **outcomes** (lead time, CFR, MTTR, SLOs) guide decisions.
-The next sections show how to get there with practical steps—starting from where you are.

 ---

 ## Lessons From the Trenches

-Across twelve years, from hands-on engineer to advisor, in organisations at every stage of the DevOps journey, a few takeaways keep proving themselves:
+Across many years, from hands-on engineer to advisor, in organisations at every stage of the DevOps journey, a few takeaways keep proving themselves:

 - **Culture beats tooling, every time.**
   Kubernetes won’t save a process that batches risk.
 Move to *small, reversible changes* (trunk-based, flags, canaries) and make *service ownership* explicit: the team that ships owns reliability, cost, and security, with SRE support, not hand-offs.